tomoyanonymous/matsuuratomoyacom-web/content/about/researchstatement2021.en.md

 This ecosystem of package managers will encourage more openness to Eno's efforts in generative music and the ongoing development of interactive music creation and distribution in games.

-In "REMIX", Ressig used the act of remixing, which is the act of sampling a song to create new music, as a starting point to propose a change from Read Only culture to Read-Write culture, where the main act of creating and editing content in the future will extend from professionals to amateurs, as all digital data, such as video and text, can be copied, edited and redistributed without degradation [^remix].
+In "REMIX", Ressig took the act of remixing, which is the act of sampling a song to create new music, as a starting point to propose a change from Read-Only culture to Read-Write culture, where the main act of creating and editing content in the future will extend from professionals to amateurs, as all digital data, such as video and text, can be copied, edited and redistributed without degradation [^remix].

 [^remix]: ローレンス・レッシグ, 山形 浩生 (翻訳), 2010.
 REMIX ハイブリッド経済で栄える文化と商業のあり方.翔泳社.

 The mimium package manager development is a more radical embodiment of these ideas.
 In a culture where music is distributed as source code, there is no clear boundary between the score describing the composer's intentions, the finished music, and the generated music whose output changes when parameters are given - and the instruments that are connected to physical elements by sensors.
-The boundary between the act of listening to music and the act of playing a musical instrument by giving parameters will also melt away.演奏する行為の境界線も融けてゆく。
+The boundary between the act of listening to music and the act of playing a musical instrument by giving parameters will also fade away.

 ## Domain Specific Architecture for Music

-Another major characteristic of mimium is that it eliminates as many black boxes as possible in the program.
+Another major characteristic of mimium is that it eliminates black-boxes as possible in the program.

 When using conventional music programming languages (which target composition-level expression), the user has to combine basic signal processing components - such as filters and oscillators - to achieve the desired signal processing.
-The problem with this is that it is necessary to use a general-purpose language such as C++ to realize components that cannot be expressed by combining basic components (e.g., a non-linear oscillator with chaotic behavior).
+The problem with this is that it is necessary to use a general-purpose language such as C++ to realize components that cannot be expressed by combining basic components (e.g., a non-linear chaotic oscillator).

 This problem not only limits the range of expressions that can be realized, but also leads to a separation of interests among users (or programmers) and a deepening division of labor.
 This asymmetry is not limited to music programming languages, but is similar to the situation of not being able to know the internal implementation of plug-ins in music production software.
 Of course, it is not necessary for every musician to know the algorithm of a sine wave oscillator, but when you want to play with its contents, the current software/hardware ecosystem makes the hurdle extremely high.
 The current software/hardware ecosystem has raised the bar extremely high, and it has become extremely difficult to foster hacker culture, such as circuit bending [^bending], which developed in the 90's~00's by hacking primitive digital circuits, or glitching, which creates never-before-heard sounds by intentionally destroying digital data.